Introducing the Kernel Descent Optimizer for Variational Quantum Algorithms: EXPERIMENTS

 \section{EXPERIMENTS}

 In this section, we present a detailed experimental comparison of kernel descent with $L=1$ versus gradient descent, as well as kernel descent with $L=2$ versus quantum analytic descent.
 As explained in Section \ref{subsec:alg_comparison}, these pairings are chosen because of their roughly equivalent computational efforts in terms of circuit evaluations per iteration.
+The experiments are conducted in two main parts.
+The first part, described in Sections \ref{sec:sampling}, \ref{subsec:experiments_approx_quality}, and \ref{susbsec:experiments_performance}, is concerned with randomized circuits and observables.
+This approach allows us to consider a large, \emph{statistically significant} number of such circuits and observables.
+The first part is structured as follows:

 The algorithms will be compared with respect to the quality of the local approximations (Section \ref{subsec:experiments_approx_quality}) and their performance in terms of their ability to minimize the objective function (Section \ref{susbsec:experiments_performance}).
 Before that, we describe the experimental setup in Section \ref{sec:sampling}.